szabgab/slides/ansible-intro/intro.md

         state=restarted
 ```

-our template file is another file in the same directory that has the ubuntu nginx.conf content:
+our template file is another file in the same directory that has the ubuntu nginx.conf content and is called: `nginx.conf.tpl`

 ```
 user www-data;